semantic-flow/sflo/documentation/principle.transposability.md

 id: transposability
 title: transposability
 desc: ''
-updated: 1756767742294
+updated: 1756840654828
 created: 1750489919875
 ---

 ## Overview

-There are two types of transposability:
+There are two types of mesh transposability:

 - **[[Host transposability|principle.transposability.host]]** is the ability to move a [[concept.mesh]] to different serving locations without breaking its internal structure; i.e., A transposable mesh works correctly regardless of which [[concept.namespace.root]] contains it.
 - **[[Intramesh transposability|principle.transposability.intramesh]]** is the ability to move a [[concept.mesh.sub]] to a different part of the mesh

+Both of these types rely on the use of an [[concept.implied-rdf-base]] and the use of [[relative identifier|concept.identifier.intramesh.relative]]s for intramesh references.

 ## Key Principles